 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Did you find this information useful?

 Further reading & references

-- Manufacturer's PIL, Kemadrin® Tablets 5 mg; Aspen, The electronic Medicines Compendium.
-Dated September 2013.
+- Manufacturer's PIL, Kemadrin® Tablets 5 mg; Aspen Pharma Trading Ltd, The electronic Medicines Compendium.
+Dated August 2015.